abhiShandy/polymer-sarw/README.md

 ## TODO

 - [ ] arbitrary constraints on a particular component of positions (eg. grow polymer backbone on a plane)
-- [ ] Use Classes/Objects to pass the data around
+- [x] Use Classes/Objects to pass the data around
 - [ ] Break down the code into multiple files
 - [ ] Input file for reading the customizable parameters
+- [ ] Periodic Lookup table
+- [ ] Construct backbone and then add sideChains